Many traders still struggle to find a consistent way to day trade options.

 In this article, we will reveal what is the best day to trade stocks options and show you how we applied this knowledge to generate 200% profit on the Kroger stock (Ticker:KR) this past week.

-Or How to avoid losing positions because of badly timed entries ?
+Alos, I will reveal How to avoid losing positions because of badly timed entries.

-Then read further for we will show you how to navigate your trading plan through the timelines.
+Read further to learn how to navigate your trading plan through the timelines.

 Table of Contents

-Best Day To Trade Stocks Options: Why Gamble…
+Best Day to Trade Stocks Options: Stop Gambling in 2022

 Because options tend to lose their intrinsic value each day, Patience is one of the most important trait for traders to avoid major drawdown.